A Backdoor-based Explainable AI Benchmark for High Fidelity Evaluation of Attributions: Standardized Attribution Evaluation

 Having established the foundations of a reliable benchmark for attribution methods, we further analyze the existing attribution techniques for their transparent benchmarking.
 Currently, a diverse range of attribution methods is available in the literature.
-It has been demonstrated that their evaluation results are significantly influenced by two common confounding factors, (1) post-processing techniques of attributions~\cite{Smilkov2017Smoothgrad,yang2023recal} and (2) explained model outputs in attribution estimation~\cite{wang2022not}.
+It has been demonstrated that their evaluation results are significantly influenced by two common confounding factors, (1) post-processing techniques of attributions~\citep{Smilkov2017Smoothgrad,yang2023recal} and (2) explained model outputs in attribution estimation~\citep{wang2022not}.
 However, to the best of our knowledge, no existing contribution explores a consistent evaluation paradigm for the different attribution methods.
-This section is aimed at establishing a fair paradigm for consistent benchmarking.
-To achieve that, we first discuss the attribution methods evaluated in this work, and their categories.
-Subsequently, our analysis is grounded in extensive experiments across diverse setups to establish a consistent setup\footnote{Details of the models used in our experiments, as well as their comparisons, are reported in Appx.~\ref{appd:sub_setup} and Appx.~\ref{appd:arct}.}.
+Our empirical analysis below is aimed at establishing a fair paradigm for consistent benchmarking.